A modelling and computational study of the frustration index in signed networks: Binary linear programming formulations

 In this subsection we compare the three models introduced above and two of the models suggested in \cite{aref2017computing}, based on the number and type of constraints.
-Table~\ref{tab1} summarises the comparison results.
+Table~\ref{3tab1} summarises the comparison.

-Eq.\ \eqref{eq17} shows that the three linear models (AND, XOR, and ABS) are mathematically equivalent.
+In optimal solutions of our three suggested models, the frustration state of edge $(i,j)$ is represented by the corresponding term for edge $(i,j)$ in the objective function.
+This leads to Eq.\ \eqref{3eq6} which makes a connection between the optimal values of the decision variables in the three models.

 Note that not only does the number of constraints scale linearly with graph size, each constraint involves at most 4 variables.
 Thus the worst-case space usage for solving these models is $\mathcal{O}(n^2)$.
 The three linear models perform differently in terms of solve time and the number of branch and bound (B\&B) nodes required to solve a given instance.

-Solving large-scale binary programming models is not easy \cite{Bilitzky2005} and therefore there is a limit to the size of the largest graph whose frustration index can be computed in a given time.
-In the next section, we discuss some techniques for improving the performance of Gurobi in solving the linear models.
+Solving large-scale binary programming models is not easy in general \cite{Bilitzky2005} and therefore there is a limit to the size of the largest graph whose frustration index can be computed in a given time.
+In the next section, we discuss some techniques for improving the performance of Gurobi in solving our suggested binary linear models.